 We will ensure that all dependencies and overseas territories under our jurisdiction will comply in full with these systems for exchange of tax information.
-As well as existing information from individuals and companies, all participating authorities will collect data from financial institutions and companies about income, gains, and property paid to non-resident individuals, corporations, and trusts, which they will provide automatically to the jurisdiction in which each individual, and each natural person who is the beneficial owner of the company, trust or foundation, is resident.
+As well as existing information from individuals and companies, all participating authorities will collect data from financial institutions and companies about income, gains, and property paid to non-resident individuals, corporations, and trusts, which they will provide automatically to the jurisdiction in which that individual or company is resident.